Market

 during the year.

-vi) Based on our examination of the books of account
+vi) Based on our examination which included test

 software for maintaining its books of account which

-feature has been operated throughout the financial year
+and the same has operated throughout the year

 per the statutory requirements for record retention.